rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 Because of all the sharing in this data structure, the separation reasoning is a bit tricky.
-We'll give you the core definitions and then invite you to help fill in the annotations for some of the functions that manipulate doubly linked lists.
+We'll give you the core definitions and then invite you to help fill in the specifications for some of the functions that manipulate doubly linked lists.

 ## Types

-{{ todo("BCP: Does that work for testing?") }}

 First, here is the C type definition: